 Engineering Society Review Board

-The Engineering Society Review Board shall serve as a body for review of major policy and procedural issues with membership and duties to be defined by by-law.
+The Engineering Society Review Board shall serve as a body for review of major policy and procedural issues with membership and duties to be defined by By-Law.

 The Engineering Society Review Board shall be responsible to the Executive and the EngSoc Council for all its recommendations.